JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Why we have a housing crisis

 The Biscuit Factory demonstrates why we do not have enough homes that people can actually afford to live in.
-Through the wileness of developers, aided by like-minded policy-makers a site that could have delivered 50% affordable housing (750 units), of which 525 would be social rented, is only delivering 140 pseudo-social rent, plus xxx Discounted Market Rent that even Southwark consider does not 'reflect...
+Through the wileness of developers, aided by like-minded policy-makers, a site that could have delivered 50% affordable housing (750 units), of which 525 would be social rented, if the Mayor had abided by Southwarks adopted policy and he site had been treated as fomer industrial landhad been abidedis only delivering 140 pseudo-social rent, plus 20 Discounted Market Rent that even Southwark consider does not 'reflect...

 ## More Build to Rent, less Social Rent